 Contingent Deferred Sales Charge Schedule - Class A Shares and Class C Shares.
 A CDSC of 1.00% of the purchase or sales price, whichever is less, is assessed on redemptions of Class A Shares that were part of a purchase of \$1 million or more and that are liquidated in whole or in part within 12 months of purchase for the Fund.
-A CDSC of 1.00% of the purchase or sales price, whichever is less, is assessed on redemptions of Class C Shares that are liquidated in whole or in part within 12 months of the date of purchase for the Fund.
+A CDSC of 1.00% of the purchase or sales price, whichever is less, is assessed on redemptions of Class C Shares that are liquidated in whole or in part within 12 months of Class C Shares that are liquidated in whole or in part within 12 months of the date of purchase for the Fund.
 The maximum investment amount for Class C Shares is \$999,999.
 The transaction processing procedures maintained by certain financial institutions through which you can purchase Fund shares may impose lower maximum investment amounts for the Fund's Class C Shares.

 To satisfy a redemption request, the Fund will first liquidate shares that are not subject to a CDSC such as shares acquired with reinvested dividends and capital gains.
 The Fund will then liquidate shares in the order that they were first purchased until the redemption request is satisfied.
 Investors who think they may be eligible for a waiver of the CDSC should inform their financial advisor.
-An investor or financial intermediary must notify the Fund's Transfer Agent prior to the redemption request to ensure receipt of the waiver.
+An investor or financial intermediary must notify the Transfer Agent prior to the redemption request to ensure receipt of the waiver.